Is it possible to do van life with a cat?

-Cats are night creatures and that’s when you’re usually the most active.
+Cats are night creatures and that’s when they’re usually the most active.

-I often see house cats taking a long naps during the day only to get ready for their midnight parties once the sun sets.
+I often see house cats taking long naps during the day only to get ready for their midnight adventure once the sun sets.
 And in a limited space, like a camper van, this could be a nightmare while you’re sleeping.

 Pros & Cons About Van Life With A Cat - From Our Experience